Howick, St Michael's Church

 The 2nd Earl's monument is on the south wall, opposite the pulpit.
 In the late 19th century a Gothic canopy was added to the memorial, but the 5th Earl disliked it so much that he took a hammer and chisel and destroyed it.

-Also on the wall is a memorial to Charles Grey, son of Major General Charles Grey, who tragically died in 1855 at the age of 5 years.
+Also on the wall is a memorial to Charles Grey, son of Major General Charles Grey, who tragically died in 1855 at the age of five years.

 The Greys did more than just attend church here; Maria, 3rd Countess Grey, was an accomplished sculptress and artist.
 She carved the gargoyles that decorate the exterior north wall.